3 Seasons in 2 Hours

 Asmara, the capital city, lies 2,400 metres above sea level with a friendly climate of 17 degrees centigrade annual mean temperatures.
 Summer comes in April and May, with temperatures reaching 25 degrees centigrade while December and January bring the coldest season with temperatures of between 18 and 20 degrees centigrade.
 June and July are the months of rainfall.

-For everybody who visits Eritrea, an absolute must-see is the journey from Asmara to Massawa for the best and unforgettable scenic sites and beautiful landscape that no one would want to miss out.
+For everybody who visits Eritrea, an absolute must-see is a journey from Asmara to Massawa for the best and unforgettable scenic sites and beautiful landscape that no one would want to miss out.
 From the terraced mountains of Asmara area, the journey to Massawa takes you down a mountainous road with quite spectacular views.
 Half an hour drive from Asmara by car brings you to a small town of Nefasit overlooking mount Bizen.
 At the top of this mountain, 400 metres high and 7 km from Nefasit, stands Debre Bizen monastery, which is 700 years old.
 The only way to access it is by climbing on foot.

 The trip from Asmara to Massawa takes about 2 hours – where the “3 seasons in 2 hours” motto gets originates from.
 The experience of three seasons during the journey: